 Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from UF Help Desk when the problem was reported to them.
+UF Help Desk, as well as the instructors, MUST be notified as soon as the issue is detected.
 The ticket number will document the time and date of the problem.
 You MUST e-mail your instructor through Canvas immediately if you wish to request a make-up.